SMB Shares Screens

 Export Recycle Bin | Select to enable.
 Deleted files are renamed to a per-user subdirectory within the .recycle directory at either the root of the SMB share if the path is the same dataset as the SMB share (default is share and dataset have the same name), or at the root of the current dataset if datasets are nested.
 Nested datasets do not have automatic deletion based on file size.
 Do not rely on this function for backups or replacements of ZFS snapshots. |

 Use Apple-style Character Encoding | Select to convert NTFS illegal characters in the same manner as macOS SMB clients.
-By default, Samba uses a hashing algorithm for NTFS illegal characters. |
+By default, Samba uses a hashing algorithm for NTFS illegal characters.
+Apple extension options cannot be set if Purpose is set to the multi-protocol option |

 Enable Alternate Data Streams | Select to allow multiple NTFS data streams.
 Disabling this option causes macOS to write streams to files on the file system. |

 Enable SMB2/3 Durable Handles | Select to allow using open file handles that can withstand short disconnections.
 Support for POSIX byte-range locks in Samba is also disabled.
-We do not recommend this option when configuring multi-protocol or local access to files. |
+This option is not recommended when configuring multi-protocol or local access to files. |

 Enable FSRVP | Select to enable support for the File Server Remote VSS Protocol (FSVRP).
 This protocol allows remote procedure call (RPC) clients to manage snapshots for a specific SMB share.
-The share path must be a dataset mount point.
+Requires setting the share path to a dataset mount point.
 Snapshots have the prefix fss- followed by a snapshot creation timestamp.
 A snapshot must have this prefix for an RPC user to delete it. |

 Path Suffix | Appends a suffix to the share connection path.
 Use to provide individualized shares on a per-user, per-computer, or per-IP address basis.
 Suffixes can contain a macro.
 See the smb.conf manual page for a list of supported macros.
-The connect path must be preset before a client connects. |
+The connection path must be preset before a client connects. |

 Additional Parameters String | Shows a string of parameters associated with the share preset selected, or if no preset, enter additional smb4.conf parameters not covered by the TrueNAS API. |